 Low points: Springtime

 Impact started out hot, with two or three matches in 8 out of the first 9 weeks and a title match in week 2.
 On the pay per view front they capitalized on Mickie James getting the invite for the Royal Rumble by booking her in the main event of their first pay per view of the year, Hard to Kill.
 They were rolling along pretty well through April 7 and then the wheels fell off in the worst way.
 There were only 4 matches over the next 5 weeks, a spiral that went on until the ship got somewhat righted on May 19 but never got back to where it was in the first quarter.
 While they remain well ahead of last year’s pace those lost five weeks are a real ‘what if?’; had they not fallen off that cliff so bad they might be ahead of RAW for second place instead of stuck firmly in a close third.

 Overall grade: C+.
 In March I’d have given them a B, maybe even an A-.
 But they went on a terrible downward spiral in April and have only partially course corrected from it, if they finish strong a B is still in reach.

 How to improve: Get back to how things were going through March.

-And that’s the state of things in 2022 right now as far as women’s wrestling on TV.
+So in short – NXT is up a lot, Impact is up a good bit, Smackdown and Dynamite are close to where they were last year, and RAW has fallen back a good bit.
+That’s the state of things in 2022 right now as far as women’s wrestling on TV.
 Let’s see where it goes from here.